mjansen4857/pathplanner/Writerside/topics/gui-Settings.md

 Max Angular Accel
 : Max rotational acceleration in degrees per second squared.

+Nominal Voltage
+: Nominal voltage in Volts.
+This is what you expect the voltage to be during auto, which may be lower than 12V due to other systems running, such as an intake or shooter.

 ## Field Image

 Select the field image used as the background of the editor.
 This contains options for official field images and the